 11. Take Great Images When Your Camera Is Moving

 If there’s a chance that your hands will move, even slightly, it’s worth using burst mode to ensure you get the perfect composition and focus.

 You can run into this problem when you’re standing on a moving object, such as a boat or a moving dock.

 As the photos above make clear, it’s tough to take a photo of moving fish from a moving dock.
-The task is made even harder in low light situations as the camera has to use a slower shutter speed.
+The task is made even harder in low light conditions as the camera has to use a slower shutter speed.

-In these situations, using burst mode gives you the best chance of getting at least one sharp shot.
+In these situations, burst mode gives you the best chance of getting at least one sharp shot.
 Above is a burst photo in which neither the photographer’s feet nor the fish are blurred, and everything is well positioned within the frame.

 Composing a perfectly symmetrical image and deciding when to push the shutter button can be quite tricky if you’re hand-holding the camera.
 This is where burst mode comes in handy.

 Just hold the shutter button down while you move the camera around slightly, trying to get the perfect symmetrical composition and perspective.